All Episodes

 And then the same thing with Freddie Gray in Baltimore.

-And I went out there and I just said to everybody, it's there's not going to be a conviction.
+And I went out there and I just said to everybody, there's not going to be a conviction.

 And everything that happened therein.

-So there's a very, you know, if you love your country and you believe in your country, and you see these things unfolding, and you see this great divide, it's a sad thing for us to have to watch.
+So there's a very, you know, if you love your country and you believe in your country and you see these things unfolding and you see this great divide, it's a sad thing for us to have to watch.

-And you see the divide get bigger and bigger and bigger and bigger and bigger.
+It's also sad to see zero progress and you see the divide get bigger and bigger and bigger and bigger and bigger.

-And it all, and everybody agrees.
+And everybody agrees.

 This is not an issue.